goldenm-software/layrz_ble/README.md

 ### And, why on Web and Linux, I cannot negotiate the MTU?
 This functionality on Web Bluetooth API is currently not available, similar case with Linux, the wrapper implemented [bluez package](https://pub.dev/packages/bluez) does not support this feature.

-Disclaimer: On Linux, if you call `setMtu`, the response is the allowed MTU from the device and the system, not the negotiated MTU.
+Disclaimer: On Linux and Windows, if you call `setMtu`, the response is the allowed MTU from the device and the system, not the negotiated MTU.

 ### Why is this package called `layrz_ble`?
 All packages developed by [Layrz](https://layrz.com) are prefixed with `layrz_`, check out our other packages on [pub.dev](https://pub.dev/publishers/goldenm.com/packages).